 Amusement rides such as roller coasters, zip lines, water slides and free fall lines can make for a great family day filled with adrenaline and excitement.
 In general they regarded as being safe.
 In fact, according to a 2017 report produced by the International Association of Amusement Parks and Attractions (IAAPA) for North America, 370 million guests safely enjoyed 1.7 billion rides at 400 North American fixed site facilities.
-Statistically, the chance of being seriously injured at a fixed-site is 1 in 18 million (see 2017 Ride Incident Survey Report).
+Statistically, the chance of being seriously injured at a fixed-site is 1 in 18 million (see 2017 Ride Incident Survey Rep2017 Ride Incident Survey North America).
 However, when theme park rides are not constructed or maintained properly, they can also create a living nightmare.
 Many accidents surrounding adventure parks are the result of negligence and should be prevented.
 Below is a list of common unfortunate negligent acts that often lead to significant injury including amputation, spinal injuries, head injuries and death.

 Amusement park personnel has a duty to inspect and maintain all surrounding components of a ride at regular safety intervals.
 They should be inspecting the restraint devices, searching for metal fatigue, and listening for irregular or suspicious friction points.
 The nature of these amusement rides have become faster, higher and intended to allure the feeling of escaping the impossible.
 Unfortunately when there is an accident combined with the intensity and weight, resulting injuries are often catastrophic.